y0f/ascii-converter/README.md

 # Image to ASCII Converter

-Laravel package to convert images into ASCII art using HTML and inline CSS.
+Simple laravel package to convert images into ASCII art using HTML and inline CSS.
 This package is an old project I created that I turned into a Packagist package.
 It is pretty useless, but it was fun to build.

 ## Features